CtrlK

 Workflow Clarity

 Steps are listed in a logical sequence, but there are no validation checkpoints or feedback loops.
-No guidance on how to verify the schema is correct, no error recovery steps, and no concrete validation commands or tools mentioned.
+There's no step to verify the generated schema is valid, no error recovery guidance, and no explicit verification that the output conforms to the chosen standard.

 2 / 3